nv2247mitresearch/virtualxdesign.github.io/2020-12-08-aerial-scanning-architecture.markdown

 2. Slowly fly over the area of capturing to confirm obstacles or limitations of the environment around the structure.

 **-- Scanning:**
+1. Start taking pictures sequentially in a consintent fashion following an intuitive pattern.
+For instance, you start from left to right for each side of a structure or a building facade.
+As it is mentioned above, each pitcure need to have a 50-60% overlap with the subsequent one.
+2. Once you have completed scanning the structure, you start taking pictures from a greater distance in a way that less pictures are required for scanning the entire structure.
+This is very important for the model ccreation since there is a chance the pictures taken from closer distance to have missing portions.
+Therefore, the photogrammetry software will still have information combining pictures from different angles and distances.
+3. Oversaturated pictures or very dark pictures might negatively affect the model quality.
+So, it is recommended to keep consistency on the color balance in the dataset.
+4. Daylight ... in progress